sundar-nallalagappan/boston-house-pricing/README.md

         * HEROKU_EMAIL: Email ID used in heorku login
         * HEROKU_APP_NAME: App name in Heroku to where the deployment has to be pushed

+    *main.yaml takes care of build the image, create container and deploys the container into heroku platform.

+Reference: OneNeuron.ai